 Mr. Hunter, who phoned the museum and verified the doll's location, explains, "I was glad to know that the doll was kept with care.
 Past history cannot be changed.
 I hope as many children as possible will get a chance to see this admirable doll."

 Noriko Gordon explained with deep emotion, "I had mixed emotions when I saw the doll.
 Living in the U.S. for the past four years has changed my perspective on Japanese history.
 Because connections between individuals create connections between countries, I find great value in the history of the doll exchanges."

 Among the 41 dolls that have been found, Mrs. Takaoka of Mukogawa Women's College and the director of the Japan Culture Center has visited 39 of the dolls.
 She said, "Besides Miss Chosen, there are three more dolls, Miss Sakhalin, Miss Taiwan, and Miss Kanto-shu, who have lost their hometowns.
 It seems difficult for them to make a homecoming, since there is no hosting town in Japan for these dolls.
 It would be wonderful, however, if they can now meet with many Americans in their role as Japanese goodwill ambassadors."

-Photo used with permission of Science Center of Connecticut
+Photo used with permission of The Children's Museum in West Hartford.

 Page | 1927 Doll Exchange | Japanese